tasket/Contents/docs/configuration/vpn.md

 ### Proxy VMs That Provide Network Services

 One of the best unique features of Qubes OS is its special type of qube that we'll call a ProxyVM in this document.
+Note that this type of qube is also referred to as a "qube providing networking" in other documentation.
 The special thing is that your AppVMs see this as a NetVM (or uplink), and your NetVMs (sys-net) see it as a downstream.
 Because of this, you can place a ProxyVM between your AppVMs and your NetVM where it functions much like a router.
 This is how the default sys-firewall qube functions.

 Using a ProxyVM to set up a VPN client gives you the ability to: